StyxUT/.dotfiles/sanoid/.config/sanoid/README.md

 - `template_backup`: For backup datasets (no automatic snapshots, just retention)
 - `template_scripts`: Defines pre/post snapshot and pruning scripts

+## Datasets and Replication

+Managed source datasets (recursive) in `sanoid.conf`:

+- `zroot/ROOT/arch_hyprland`
+- `zroot/data`
+- `zroot/usr`

+Remote backup root dataset:
+- `zfs-remote/data` (replicated copy; no local autosnap)

+Replication workflow:
+1. Sanoid takes snapshots on source datasets via `template_production`.
+2. After each snapshot, `post_snapshot_script` (`syncoid.sh`) runs.
+3. `syncoid.sh` loads list of datasets from `datasets.txt` (one per line, comments allowed) and replicates each to the remote pool (`zfs-remote`) transforming `zroot/...` to `zfs-remote/...`.
+4. Compression `zstd-max`, bandwidth limit `80M`, `--no-sync-snap` is used to avoid creating extra sync snapshots.
+5. Failures are logged in `/var/log/syncoid-post.log`.

+Add or remove datasets by editing `datasets.txt` and ensuring corresponding entries exist in `sanoid.conf`.

 ## Scripts

 ### Pruning Wrapper

+`pruning-wrapper.sh` runs the age-based prune script for each snapshot class.
+It currently also includes lines targeting an older backup pool path (`zfs-pool-WD1TB-1/zfs-backups`).
+Update those lines to point to `zfs-remote/data` (or remove if relying solely on Sanoid retention on the remote).

 The `pruning-wrapper.sh` script handles running the pruning script with different parameters for different snapshot types: